Zero Hunger Lab

 In achieving greater food security, we have to deal with an enormous complexity of factors.
 This also means that changes take time and, sometimes, results do not become concrete until after a number of years.

-Model Optimus and its collaboration with World Food Programme
+Model OPTIMUS and its collaboration with World Food Programme

-In 2014, the UN approached Tilburg University with the challenge of optimizing the supply chain in crisis situations using data analytics.
+The UN approached Tilburg University with the challenge of optimizing the supply chain in crisis situations using data analytics.

 Child Growth Monitor